-- 3. Impost a fil convergence or maximum iterations: - 3 For each rentroid:

-.
-Calculate the shortest path between the centroid and every other node.

-- should have a set of the nearest centroid based on the shortest path to form clusters. - For each cluster: - .
-Compute a fitness score to evaluate cluster quality. - A for each node in the cluster: - 3.4.1.
-Count the number of direct connections (degree of the node). - ▼3.5.
-Select the node with the highest number of connections in each cluster as the new centroid. - 4.
-After final iteration, identify the set of centroids that produced the best overall fitness. - 5.
+- 2. Randomly choose n nodes from the network to act as initial centroids. - 3.
+Repeat until convergence or maximum iterations: - 3.1.
+For each centroid:3.1.1.
+Calculate the shortest path between the centroid and every other node. - 3.2.
+Assign each node to the nearest centroid based on the shortest path to form clusters. - 3.3.
+For each cluster: - 3.3.1.
+Compute a fitness score to evaluate cluster quality. - 3.4.
+For each node in the cluster: - 3.4.1.
+Count the number of direct connections (degree of the node). - 3.5.
+Select the node with the highest number of connections in each cluster as the new centroid. - After final iteration, identify the set of centroids that produced the best overall fitness. - 5.
 Generate the final clusters based on those optimal centroids. - 6.
 End